Dawn Watts of Taunton Film Society.

 Steffen Handal, Leader of the Norwegian teachers union Utdanningsforbundet It’s a gift to the teaching profession in Norway and the norwegian people.
 My hope is that this story will reach a bigger audience.

-Colonel Dr. John Andreas Olsen, Norwegian defence attachė to the UK has written this about the film:
+Colonel Dr. John Andreas Olsen, Norwegian defence attachė to the UK

 The Teachers’ Protest is a first-class documentary.
 The resistance in Norway to the Nazi occupation took many shapes and forms, and one of the least known is a group of teachers who insisted on proper education when they were instructed to teach propaganda.
 The film is a about providing unbiased education during hard times, not giving into narrow mindedness and pressure from extremists.
 It is about standing up for what you believe in, taking responsibility for something bigger than yourself.
 Ultimately, it is about personal integrity and courage.
 Highly recommended!